drdurczok/3DPrinter/README.md

 ***How to add to github using terminal

-git commit -m "your comment"
-git remote add origin https://github.com/drdurczok/3DPrinter.git git push -u origin master
+git add yourfile		//use * for all git commit -m "your comment" git remote add origin https://github.com/drdurczok/3DPrinter.git			//this can be omitted later git push -u origin master